mikebd/go-make-log/README.md

 # go-make-log

-Generate fake application log files (e.g. as input to log processors)
+Generate fake application log files (e.g. as input to log processors).

+For safety, this will not overwrite an existing file.

+Warning: this does not check if disk space will be exhausted.

 ## Running in Docker